 Hyman Minsky (1919–1996) was a distinguished American scholar and prominent post-Keynesian economist.
-In the wake of the 2008-2009 crisis Minsky’s invaluable scientific contribution has widely spread, but soon he has unfortunately disappeared from public and economic discussions.
+His theories and research were largely ignored for decades by the Neoliberal economics mainstream and his work was pushed out of public and economic discussions.
+But in the wake of the 2007-9 financial crisis Minsky’s invaluable scientific contribution has began widely spreading and cited.

 While most of the mainstream economists are of the view that economic busts are the outcome of various external shocks, Minsky held that the capitalist system itself generates shocks through its own internal dynamics and financial capitalism is inherently unstable.
 A key mechanism that pushes an economy towards an inevitable crisis is the rampant speculation and the accumulation of debt by the private sector (investors, banks, companies).
 Minsky claimed that in prosperous times, when corporate cash flow rises beyond what is needed to pay off debt, actors take on more risk and a speculative euphoria develops.
 Soon thereafter debts exceed what borrowers can pay off from their incoming revenues (especially during the period of monetary tightening) which in turn produces a financial crisis.
 This slow movement of the financial system from stability to fragility followed by sudden major collapse is famously known as “Minsky moment”.

 “The first theorem of the financial instability hypothesis is that the economy has financing regimes under which it is stable, and financing regimes in which it is unstable.
 The second theorem of the financial instability hypothesis is that over periods of prolonged prosperity, the economy transits from financial relations that make for a stable system to financial relations that make for an unstable system.